Danielle Ryder Kogut

-Danielle Ryder enters her fifth season as the head coach of the Bates College field hockey program in 2017 after assuming the position in June of 2013.
+Danielle Ryder Kogut enters her seventh season as the head coach of the Bates College field hockey program in 2019 after assuming the position in June of 2013.

 In 2014, the team had two players named to the NFHCA Division III All-Region Team.

 In 2013, Bates registered its best goals-against average since 2006 and demonstrated marked improvement over the second half of the season.

 Prior to Bates, Ryder Kogut served as head coach at the University of New England for two years, compiling a 29-14 record, two postseason appearances and guiding the Nor’easters to the first Division III national ranking in program history.
 Before her stint at UNE, Ryder Kogut was an assistant coach at the University of Vermont, and at Bates’ NESCAC rival Tufts University before that.

 “Representing Bates, a community and college founded in the richest traditions of exploration and intellectual growth, is an honor,” Ryder Kogut said at her appointment.
 “Having begun my coaching career in the NESCAC, I feel it is a once in a lifetime opportunity to be named the head coach at Bates, and I am truly grateful.
 I look forward to working with the student-athletes as together we build a winning program.”

 When first hired by Bates, Ryder Kogut was cited by Director of Athletics Kevin McHugh and the search committee for her innovative coaching, as well as her drive, intensity and enthusiasm.

 “We were fortunate to have an extremely competitive pool of candidates, with five terrific finalists, and Dani proved to be the best of that great group,” said McHugh.
 “I am thrilled to have her join the Bates Athletics family, and look forward to the excellent coaching and leadership that Dani will bring to the field hockey program.”